Rithigasri/Word-count/README.md

 ### Step 4:
 Split the lines using split().
 ### Step 5:
-Use len() to find the number of elements that got split and print the Output.
+Use len() to find the number of elements that got split.
 ### Step 6:
 Print the Output.
 ## PROGRAM: